tiinasip/AI_idea/README.md

 Anyone interested is a potential user.

 ## Data sources and AI methods
-Local government documents are public and already available online (for instance [here](https://paatokset.hel.fi/fi/paattajat/kaupunginhallitus/asiakirjat).
+Local government documents are public and already available online (for instance [here](https://paatokset.hel.fi/fi/paattajat/kaupunginhallitus/asiakirjat)).
 The tool is trained to locate and retrieve these sources.
-It also gathers information on local political power structures and appointed officials.
+It also gathers information on local political power structures and appointed officials (for instance [here](https://www.hel.fi/fi/paatoksenteko-ja-hallinto/kaupungin-organisaatio/kaupungin-organisaatiokaavio)).

-The interface has two parts: first, the user selects their municipality and areas of interest.
+The user interface has two parts: first, the user selects their municipality and areas of interest.
 Then, they can interact with the data through a chat interface powered by AI, similar to ChatGPT.

 AI techiniques used in the application:
 * Natual Language Processing NLP